theqrl-community/faqq/_faq/but-bitcoin-will-hardfork.md

 ---
-title: "But bitcoin will just hardfork"
+title: "Bitcoin will just hardfork"
 ---

-This doesn’t fix the main problem.
+## This doesn’t fix the main problem.

 - Old private keys can still be used to claim balances on the new chain.
 - The only use for a hard fork is removing the estimated ~4 million ‘lost’ bitcoin to prevent them from being stolen